 Celebrating its 100th year anniversary in 2018, the Douglas County Fair & Rodeo has a Vintage Marketplace with handmade, artisan and vintage items, dancing horse performances, a stick horse rodeo, mutton bustin' and more.

-Highlights include the Dog and Pony Show, Kids Pedal Tractor Pulls and Moo U, a guided livestock tour that offers cityfolk insight into the complexities of the livestock industry.
+Highlights include the Colorado Craft Beer Cave, PRCA Rodeo, Kids Pedal Tractor Pulls and Moo U, a guided livestock tour that offers city folk insight into the complexities of the livestock industry.

 The spirit of Colorado’s Front Range shines at this affair, with a farm-to-table dinner, Boulder Craft Distiller Festival and crowd-pleasing shows featuring stunt dogs and ballet on horses.